HackerYijia/NoVerifyMCJar/README.md

 ## Usage

 Check in Releases for the newest release.
-I will probably not update this, but I will not make a RAM hacker if you need a new feature that is not abusive, such as a DDOS bot or a ram hacker.
+I will probably not update this, but if you need a new feature that is not abusive, hit me up, I am not making jar wrappers such as a DDOS bot or a ram hacker.
 If you need a SlimeWorld patcher, I am already making that.

 ## Releases